nc-poon/wordleClone/README.md

 ## 🎮 Game Modes

-### Debugging is enable by default, disable it be setting debug = false in gameConfig.ts, it will hide the target words during the game
+### Debugging is enabled by default, disable it by setting DEBUG = false in gameConfigs.ts, it will hide the target words during the game

 ### 1. Classic Mode (Task 1)

 **Traditional 5-letter word guessing**

-- Guess a 5-letter word in 6 attempts or change it in constants.ts, max round could be 99999... (it will take some time to render... or discard the first halve and move the rest of the guesses up to limit the number of rows rendered)
+- Guess a 5-letter word in 6 attempts or change it in gameConfigs.ts, max rounds could be 99999... (it will take some time to render... or discard the first half and move the rest of the guesses up to limit the number of rows rendered)
-- Color-coded feedback for each guess, similar to original wordle , more intuitive than '0', '?', '\_' but less accessible (color blind etc... could add secondary visual that is not color)
+- Color-coded feedback for each guess, similar to original Wordle, more intuitive than '0', '?', '\_' but less accessible (color blind etc... could add secondary visual that is not color)

 ### 2. Server/Client Mode (Task 2)